 In many instances throughout this manual you will see an instruction to access the notification area of the taskbar (system tray).
-In Windows 8.1 the taskbar is accessed from the Desktop application; if you are in the Start screen you will need to switch to the Desktop.
+In Windows 8.1 the taskbar can be directly accessed from the Desktop application; if you are in the Start screen you will need to move the cursor to the bottom of the screen to display the taskbar.

-The taskbar is displayed at the bottom of the Desktop screen, and you can see the notification area (system tray) of the taskbar in the bottom right of the screen.
+The taskbar is displayed at the bottom of the screen, and you can see the notification area (system tray) of the taskbar in the bottom right of the screen.
 Some of the control panels and applications referred to during the course of this manual can be accessed from here.

-Figure 1 - 19 - Desktop Taskbar & Notification Area (System Tray)
+Figure 1 - 15 - Taskbar & Notification Area (System Tray)

-You can pin/unpin apps to/from the taskbar in much the same way as you can to the Start screen (see "Accessing Pining/Unpinning All Apps" on page 1 - 18).
+You can pin/unpin apps to/from the taskbar in much the same way as you can to the Start screen (see "Accessing Pining/Unpinning All Apps" on page 1 - 19).